 The Department of Linguistics offers courses leading to the BA degree with Honors in Linguistics.

-See BA (Honors) for Faculty regulations concerning the Honors program.
+See Bachelor of Arts (Honors) for Faculty regulations concerning the Honors program.

 Students planning to apply for admission to the Honors program should consult BA Honors for admission requirements.